ipython/ipython/docs/source/interactive/htmlnotebook.rst

 Keyboard shortcuts
 ------------------
-All actions in the notebook can be achieved with the mouse, but we have also added keyboard shortcuts for the most common ones, so that productive use of the notebook can be achieved with minimal mouse intervention.
-The main key bindings you need to remember are:
+All actions in the notebook can be achieved with the mouse, but keyboard shortcuts are also available for the most common ones, so that productive use of the notebook can be achieved with minimal mouse usage.
+The main shortcuts to remember are the following:

 * :kbd:`Shift-Enter`:
-  execute the current cell, show output (if any), and jump to the next cell below.
-If :kbd:`Shift-Enter` was invoked on the last input line, a new code cell will also be created.
-Note that in the notebook, simply using :kbd:`Enter` *never* forces execution, it simply inserts a new line in the current cell.
-Therefore, in the notebook you must always use :kbd:`Shift-Enter` to get execution (or use the mouse and click on the ``Run Selected`` button).
+    Execute the current cell, show output (if any), and jump to the next cell below.
+If :kbd:`Shift-Enter` is invoked on the last input cell, a new code cell will also be created.
+Note that in the notebook, typing :kbd:`Enter` on its own *never* forces execution, but rather just inserts a new line in the current input cell.
+In the Notebook it is thus always necessary to use :kbd:`Shift-Enter` to execute the cell (or use the ``Cell -> Run`` menu item).

+* :kbd:`Ctrl-Enter`:
+    Execute the current cell as if it were in "terminal mode", where any output is shown, but the cursor *remains* in the current cell.
+This is convenient for doing quick experiments in place, or for querying things like filesystem content, without needing to create additional cells that you may not want to be saved in the notebook.

 * :kbd:`Alt-Enter`:
-  this combination is similar to the previous one, with the exception that, if the next cell below is not empty, a new code cell will be added to the notebook, even if the cell execution happens not in the last cell. :kbd:`Alt-Enter`: is a shortcut for the sequence :kbd:`Shift-Enter`, :kbd:`Ctrl-m a`.
+    Executes the current cell, shows the output, and inserts a *new* input cell between the current cell and the adjacent cell (if one exists).
+This  is thus a shortcut for the sequence :kbd:`Shift-Enter`, :kbd:`Ctrl-m a`.

-* :kbd:`Ctrl-Enter`:
-  execute the current cell in "terminal mode", where any output is shown, but the cursor remains in the current cell.
-This is convenient to do quick in-place experiments, or query things like filesystem content, without creating additional cells that you may not want saved in your notebook.

 * :kbd:`Ctrl-m`:
-  this is the prefix for all other keybindings, which consist of an additional single letter or character.
-Type :kbd:`Ctrl-m h` (that is, the sole letter
-   :kbd:`h` after :kbd:`Ctrl-m`) and IPython will show you the remaining available keybindings.
+  This is the prefix for all of the other shortcuts, which consist of an additional single letter or character.
+If you type :kbd:`Ctrl-m h` (that is, the sole letter :kbd:`h` after :kbd:`Ctrl-m`), IPython will show you all the available keyboard shortcuts.